-Jonathan Higman, ICB Chief Executive, noted that this was a massive opportunity that will be an enabler for delivering the strategy, with examples being the hospital discharge scheme and improvement of intermediate care services.
+Jonathan Higman noted that this was a massive opportunity that will be an enabler for delivering the strategy, with examples being the hospital discharge scheme and improvement of intermediate care services.

-Lou Woolway, Deputy Director of Public Health, emphasised that it is the statutory function of the HWB to have oversight of the BCF, and this needs to be true oversight.
-A workshop could be held to develop this and to consider all decisions that the Board makes, including housing.
-Denise D'Souza, Interim Director/Assistant Director ASC Commissioning, reminded that DFG is ring-fenced within the BCF for prescribed items and protecting adult social care.
+Lou Woolway pointed out the need to emphasise that it is the statutory function of the Health and Wellbeing Board to have oversight of the BCF, and this needs to be true oversight.
+A workshop could be held to develop this, and all decisions that the Board makes about everything should be considered, including housing.
+Denise D'Souza reminded that DFG is ring-fenced within the BCF for prescribed items and protecting adult social care.